 You want to figure things out yourself in some respects because it’s almost a source of pride that you figured it out solo from the start.
 (That could just be me feeling that way though.)

 If you’re feeling the same, let’s get you out of that mindset too, because you can learn so much from others and learn new ways of approaching and troubleshooting.

 Facebook groups are one of the top ways that I do this in the blogging space, and one I recommend for others in practically any niche on the Internet in your business.

 Another very applicable example.
 I broke my WordPress admin view this week doing some tech fixes and locked myself out of the backend of my blog.
-(It was tough spot to be!)
+(It was a tough spot to be!)
 I was part of this blogging group about blogging and posed my problem in a post to the group.

 In less than five minutes, I had three experienced people helping me troubleshoot.

-In general, Facebook groups are a great way to see alternate solutions to either simple or complex problems you haven’t even come up against yet.
+In general, Facebook groups are a great way to see alternate solutions to either simple or complex problems you haven’t even come up with yet.

 You don’t know what you don’t know, and Facebook groups are a gold mine to learn the answers you didn’t even know you were supposed to be seeking in the first place!